 I find myself wishing he had made it to Jerusalem just to see what happened.
 Of course, there is no telling what additional trouble we might now have in the Middle East if he had done so.

-Rev. Adam’s widow eventually moved to Maury County, Tennessee along with her sons Samuel and Adam Rankin Jr. She died there, and her tombstone in the Greenwood Cemetery in Columbia reads simply “Martha Rankin, consort of A. Rankin of Lexington, KY.”
+Rev. Adam’s widow moved to Maury County, Tennessee along with her sons Samuel and Adam Rankin Jr. She died there.
+Her tombstone in the Greenwood Cemetery in Columbia reads simply “Martha Rankin, consort of A. Rankin of Lexington, KY.”
 It was probably no picnic, being a planet in Rev. Adam’s solar system.

 Moving on to the next issue …